interviewcrew/hub/prompt_plan.md

     - Include a "Create New Client" button (using shadcn/ui `Button` and `Dialog` with a `Form`).
     - The form (using `zod` for validation via `react-hook-form`, and shadcn/ui `Form` components) should allow input for Client `name`, `contactInfo`, and selection of an `AccountManager` (fetch AMs to populate a `Select` component).
     - Actions per client in the table: Edit (opens a similar dialog/form), Delete (with confirmation dialog).
-3. Implement client-side data fetching (e.g., using `useEffect` and `fetch`, or a library like SWR/React Query if preferred, but simple fetch is fine for now) to interact with the `/api/clients` and `/api/account-managers` endpoints.
+3. Implement Server Actions for data operations (e.g., using Server Actions for create, update, delete operations) and use `useEffect` for initial data fetching with Server Actions.
 4. Ensure proper state management for the form, dialogs, and list updates.
 5. Write basic component tests with Vitest if possible (e.g., for form validation logic or component rendering).